jacobmmorgan/School-Notes/US History/USH Notes Day 10.md

 A nativist is someone who believes that the U.S. should be limited to "native americans," by which they mean white Anglo Saxon Protestants

 ##### Chinese Immigration to U.S Before 1840
+- By 1848 there were only 325 people of Chinese ancestry who had become U.S. Citizens